 If a restraining order is filed against you, you may be required to leave the home that you currently share with the person who is the alleged victim in your domestic violence, spousal abuse or child abuse case.
 Even if you own the home or pay the rent, you will need to vacate the premises immediately and cannot come into contact with the victim or come within a certain distance of the victim.

 What You Can Do About Your Restraining Order

 If you have been served with a restraining order, you can take action to have the injunction dismissed.
 In the case of a temporary restraining order, you may be able to prevent the order from becoming permanent.
-An experienced defense lawyer will be able to contest your restraining order in court and possibly have it dismissed, so you can go home and be with your family.
+An experienced Miami restraining order lawyer will be able to contest your restraining order in court and possibly have it dismissed, so you can go home and be with your family.

 Getting Your Restraining Order Dismissed in FL

-Your lawyer at Hager & Schwartz, P.A. will work to have your restraining order dismissed by defending you against allegations that are false or not based upon any real credible evidence.
+Your Miami restraining order lawyer at Hager & Schwartz, P.A. will work to have your restraining order dismissed by defending you against allegations that are false or not based upon any real credible evidence.
 In hearings for Permanent Restraining Orders, it is the petitioner (filing party) who holds the burden of proving that the respondent (responding party) has been violent (at least two times) or threatened imminent bodily harm to the point that places the petitioner in fear of her life or safety before a temporary injunction will be ordered permanent by a judge.